gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 }
 ```

-The benefit of using `AsyncCriticalSection` in comparison to `AsyncLock` is that the former uses way less computational resources because it does not track reentrancy.
+The benefit of using `AsyncCriticalSection` in comparison to `AsyncLock` is that the former uses less computational resources because it does not track reentrancy.
 So if you know that your algorithm does not need nested locking, using `AsyncCriticalSection` is more preferable.

 ### AsyncManualResetEvent